Home / Tours / Private Tours /

 Continue the journey and prepare to enter the legendary land of Transylvania, the one about which Prince Charles of Wales used to say: “Transylvania is the last corner of Europe where you see true sustainability and complete resilience.
 There’s so much we can learn from it before it’s too late. ”

-Overnight in Cluj Napoca: 4-star hotel
+Overnight in Cluj-Napoca: 4-star hotel

-CLUJ NAPOCA – TURDA – ALBA IULIA – SIBIU (2h40min drive)
+CLUJ NAPOCA – TURDA – SIBIU (2h40min drive)

-In the morning, leave Cluj Napoca and start to explore the legendary land of Transylvania.
-The first stop is at Turda Salt Mine, considered the most beautiful and modern salt mine in Romania, very well appreciated abroad.
-The first excavations here date back to the 13th century (one of the oldest salt mines in the world), and after 1932 this huge underground space was used as a bomb shelter during WWII and even as a cheese storage center.
+The first excavations here date back to the 13th century (one of the oldest salt mines in the world), and after 1932, this huge underground space was used as a bomb shelter during WWII and even as a cheese storage center.
 Nowadays, one heads down more than 90 meters to discover the history of the salt mine and salt excavations in Romania.
-Probably the most important is the theme park, which, once you reach it, gives you the feeling of being in a wonderland.
-You will find an underground lake with rowing boats for the visitors, an amphitheater, a bowling alley, ping pong courts, and even a Ferris wheel.
+Probably the most important is the theme park, which, once you reach it, gives you the feeling of being in Wonderland.
+You will find here an underground lake with rowing boats for the visitors, an amphitheater, a bowling alley, ping pong courts, and even a Ferris wheel.

 Prepare to leave this science fiction land and get back on the ground to continue your adventure in Transylvania.